underscoreio/essential-scala/src/pages/objects/generics.md

 The problem here is that `NoResult` is a `PossibleResult[Nothing]` and a `PossibleResult[Nothing]` is not a `PossibleResult[Int]`.

-We'll see how to overcome this limitation in a moment.
+We'll see how to overcome this limitation later.
 In the meantime we can define `NoResult` as a class with a type parameter as a stop-gap solution:

 ~~~ scala
 sealed trait PossibleResult[A]